swiftlang/swift-evolution/proposals/NNNN-noncopyable-generics.md

 the default conformances here will already range over all generic parameters of the type.

-Note that a conditional `Copyable` conformance is not permitted if the struct or enum declares a `deinit`.
+A conditional `Copyable` conformance is not permitted if the struct or enum declares a `deinit`.
 Deterministic destruction requires the type to be unconditionally noncopyable.